meliora-spero/udacity-landing-page/README.md

 #### HTML Structure

 There are at least 4 sections that have been added to the page.
+Sections are collapsible/hideable with a click on their headings*.

 ### Landing Page Behavior